 The new building’s third floor, dedicated to performing arts, will serve as a creative home for local resident companies in dance, theater, music, film and culture.
 Building on Oklahoma Contemporary’s tradition of supporting local artists and attracting the world’s best and brightest, the flexible performance space will also feature touring performances and unique collaborations.

 Oklahoma Contemporary’s new Studio School will offer an expanded suite of classes for youth and adults.
 In addition to courses in visual arts, digital media, performance and literature, Oklahoma Contemporary’s flagship programs in ceramics and fiber arts will expand their impact with cutting-edge facilities in The Studios building.
-Located in an historic renovated warehouse space adjacent to the 50,000 sq foot Folding Light building, The Studios will house studios for Oklahoma Contemporary's flagship ceramics and fiber programs, as well as spaces for metal and wood sculpture.
+Located in an historic renovated warehouse space adjacent to the 50,000 sq foot main building, The Studios will house studios for Oklahoma Contemporary's flagship ceramics and fiber programs, as well as spaces for metal and wood sculpture.

 From its founding in 1989 as City Arts Center by Christian Keesee and the late Marilyn Myers, Oklahoma Contemporary has been dedicated to keeping art accessible with free exhibitions and public programs, outreach to underserved communities and scholarships for youth in arts classes and camps.
 The new arts center will continue and grow these programs to become a cultural resource for our city, state and beyond.